Music education philosophy, ideas, and teaching strategies

 How can we teach elementary general music in a way that centers music as an aural artform, and focuses on hearing and understanding?

-“Sound before sight,” or “sound before symbol,” or “sound-to-symbol” teaching is a principle many music education approaches follow, like Orff Schulwerk, the Kodaly Concept, Music Learning Theory, Suzuki, and Feierabend.
+“Sound before sight,” or “sound before symbol,” or “sound-to-symbol” teaching is a principle many music education approaches follow, such as Orff Schulwerk, the Kodaly Concept, Music Learning Theory, Suzuki, and Feierabend.

 When notation is introduced, students have already built the meaning of the notation through experiences.